eclipse-archived/ceylon-lang.org/documentation/1.0/reference/operator/power.md

 # #{page.title}

-The right-associative, binary `^` operator is used to compute its left-hand operand *raised to the power* of its right-hand operand.
+The right-associative, binary infix `^` operator is used to compute its left-hand operand *raised to the power* of its right-hand operand.

 ## Usage